othree/fetcher/README.md

 Only when status code between 200 to 299 will set `ok` to true.
 But jQuery also accept `304` not modified.
 And jQuery will reject all other status code.
 The behavior is very different.
 And fetcher still not decide which to follow.

+The rejected promise will use an array to reject([error]).
+The purpose for using array is to align the result format.